Bolivia Congress Passes Paz’s First Budget With a Smaller Deficit

 The headline aim is discipline.
 Economy Minister Jose Gabriel Espinoza said the reworked plan targets a fiscal deficit of about nine percent of the economy, a sharp cut from the much larger gap inherited from the previous government.

 A fiscal deficit is simply the shortfall when a state spends more than it collects, covered by borrowing.
-Bolivia’s had ballooned during the commodity boom’s long unwinding, so narrowing it is central to restoring confidence with lenders.
+Bolivia’s had grown as the commodity boom faded, so narrowing it is central to restoring the trust of lenders.

-To that end the revised text trims planned central-government wage spending by roughly 976 million bolivianos and bars the budget from being used to rubber-stamp past financial acts, a nod to the transparency Paz has promised.
+To that end, the revised text trims planned central-government wage spending by roughly 976 million bolivianos.
+It also bars the budget from being used to rubber-stamp past financial acts, a nod to the transparency Paz has promised.

 Incentives to restart production